FelipeLopes/aevus/README.md

 # Aevus

-Aevus is a highly experimental fractal flame renderer.
+Aevus is a highly experimental fractal flame editor.

 At the moment it has basic custom libraries for XML serialization and OpenCL kernel execution.
 Aevus can read and write flames in an Apophysis compatible XML format, and pass the parameters